Conficker: Name

-The origin of the name Conficker is thought to be a combination of the English term "configure" and the German pejorative term Ficker (engl. fucker).
+The origin of the name Conficker is thought to be a combination of the English term "configure" and the German expletive Ficker (engl. fucker).
 Microsoft analyst Joshua Phillips gives an alternative interpretation of the name, describing it as a rearrangement of portions of the domain name trafficconverter.biz (with the letter k, not found in the domain name, added as in "trafficker", to avoid a "soft" c sound) which was used by early versions of Conficker to download updates.

 Discovery

 The first variant of Conficker, discovered in early November 2008, propagated through the Internet by exploiting a vulnerability in a network service (MS08-067) on Windows 2000, Windows XP, Windows Vista, Windows Server 2003, Windows Server 2008, and Windows Server 2008 R2 Beta.
 While Windows 7 may have been affected by this vulnerability, the Windows 7 Beta was not publicly available until January 2009.
-Although Microsoft released an emergency out-of-band patch on October 23, 2008 to close the vulnerability, a large number of Windows PCs (estimated at 30%) remained unpatched as late as January 2009.
+Although Microsoft released an emergency out-of-band patch on October 23, 2008, to close the vulnerability, a large number of Windows PCs (estimated at 30%) remained unpatched as late as January 2009.
 A second variant of the virus, discovered in December 2008, added the ability to propagate over LANs through removable media and network shares.
 Researchers believe that these were decisive factors in allowing the virus to propagate quickly.